-You likely already know that exercising can help alleviate stress, boost your mood, strengthen your heart, and improve your overall health and well-being.
-But when you have atopic dermatitis (AD), all the sweat inducing, heat building workouts you do can leave you with red, itchy skin.
+You likely already know that exercising can help relieve stress, boost your mood, strengthen your heart, and improve your overall health and well-being.
+But when you have atopic dermatitis (AD), all the sweat-inducing, heat-building workouts you do can leave you with red, itchy skin.

-Luckily there are things you can do to make your workouts more comfortable.
-By making smart decisions about your workout routine and your clothing, you can have a comfortable workout that doesn’t aggravate your skin.
+However, if you have eczema, there are things you can do to make your workouts more comfortable.
+By making smart decisions about your workout routine and your clothing, you can have a comfortable workout that doesn’t irritate your skin.

 Paying attention to how much you’re sweating and doing your best to minimize this can help prevent any unnecessary dryness.
-Keep a towel with you as you work out so that you can wipe away sweat as it accumulates.
+Keep a towel with you as you work out so you can wipe away sweat as it collects.

 Heat is another known trigger for AD, and unfortunately, it’s not just summer heat.
-Your body temperature rises when you engage in intense exercise.
+Your body temperature rises when you do intense exercise.
 Even in an air-conditioned gym, it’s hard to avoid heat during a good workout.

 It’s important to stay ahead of the curve on overheating.
 Try taking frequent breaks during your workout to allow your body to cool down.
 Keep a water bottle with you during workouts so that it’s easier to stay hydrated, and take frequent water breaks to help you cool down.

-There are many new man-made clothing materials that are designed to wick moisture away from the skin.
-Unfortunately, these synthetic wicking materials aren’t a great option for people with eczema or AD.
+Many new artificial clothing materials that are designed to wick moisture away from the skin.
+Unfortunately, these synthetic wicking materials aren’t a great option if you have eczema or AD.
 The texture of the synthetic material can feel rough and irritate your skin.

-Most runners and outdoor sports enthusiasts recommend wool socks for similar moisture wicking capabilities.
-But, as with synthetics, wool is too harsh for most people that have AD.
+Most runners and outdoor sports enthusiasts recommend wool socks for similar moisture-wicking capabilities.
+But, as with synthetics, wool is too harsh for most people who have AD.

-Breathable, 100 percent cotton is best for T-shirts, undergarments, and socks.
+Breathable, 100% cotton is best for T-shirts, undergarments, and socks.
 Cotton is a natural fabric that allows more air to pass through than newer “tech” clothing.

 Even if you’re self-conscious about your AD, resist the urge to overdress.
 Shorts are better than pants, when possible, especially if you’re prone to flare-ups in the folds of your knees.
 Keeping more skin exposed will help you stay cooler and give you the opportunity to wipe away sweat as you exercise.